kaminskyalexander/engl210e-blog/_posts/2024-08-05-ray-tracing.md

 If this post has interested you in building your own 3D ray-tracer, I personally found [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley, Trevor David Black, and Steve Hollasch very helpful when starting out.

 **Note:** this post has given simply an overview.
 There are many details that I did not fill in.
-Following these guides will require some prerequisite knowledge in programming; otherwise they might become difficult to follow.
+Following the linked guide will require some prerequisite knowledge in programming.
+Otherwise, it might become difficult to follow.
 For complete beginners I would suggest practicing programming skills with simpler projects first!